blastcloud/hybrid-docs/docs/expectations/readme.md

 ### withForm(array $formFields, bool $exclusive = false)

 You can expect a specific set of form fields in the body of a post.
-As of `1.2.1`, this method works with both URL encoded and multipart forms.
+This method works with both URL encoded and multipart forms.

 ```php
 $this->hybrid->expects($this->once())